Smart Money Is Betting Big In WMT Options

 Analyzing Volume & Open Interest

-In terms of liquidity and interest, the mean open interest for Walmart options trades today is 3631.25 with a total volume of 1,765.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Walmart's big money trades within a strike price range of $85.0 to $90.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Walmart's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Walmart's whale trades within a strike price range from $60.0 to $105.0 in the last 30 days.

 Largest Options Trades Observed: